ingeno/aws-validation/ecs/acimtl/acimtl-partner-common-response.md

 Ingeno implements comprehensive workload health monitoring through standardized CloudWatch dashboards, automated alerting systems, and structured application logging to ensure optimal system performance and rapid issue detection across all ECS-based workloads.

-Our monitoring strategy follows the **Ingeno Monitoring and Observability Framework** (documented in `ingeno-monitoring-summary.md`) which establishes standardized procedures for workload health KPIs, three-tier alerting systems, and infrastructure-as-code monitoring deployment using AWS CDK.
+Our monitoring strategy follows the **Ingeno Monitoring Guidelines** (documented in `ingeno-monitoring-guidelines.md`) which establishes standardized procedures for workload health KPIs, three-tier alerting systems, and infrastructure-as-code monitoring deployment using AWS CDK.

 ### Evidence

-**1. Standardized Workload Health KPI Framework:**
+Reference:

-*Reference: See `ingeno-monitoring-summary.md` for complete framework documentation.*
+- See `ingeno-monitoring-guidelines.md` for complete framework documentation.
+- See `acimtl-alerts.png` : screen shot of cloud watch alerts for this project
+- See `acimtl-dashboard.png` : screen shot of cloud watch dashboard for this project

 ## OPE-002: Define a Customer Runbook/Playbook to Guide Operational Tasks